jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Now do the same thing for the `doclib-simple-metadata` form.

-After restarting the embedded Tomcat server, you should see all four custom properties and the related documents association in the document details page, like this:
+To see your changes, re-build the AMPs using `mvn install -DskipTests` then re-build and re-run the Share container using `./run.sh reload_share`.
+You should see all four custom properties and the related documents association in the document details page, like this:

 ![Custom properties now show up in document details](./images/configured-doc-details.png)